vocdoni/davinci-sdk/examples/ui/README.md

 - 10 random wallets are created by default
 - Add additional random wallets as needed
 - Each wallet gets a private key for voting later
-- Publish the census to make it ready for elections
+- Create a PlainCensus object that will be used when creating the election

 ### 4. Create Election
 - Configure election details (title, description, end date)